srlabs/phink/book/src/CONCEPT.md

 ### Fuzzing in general

-Fuzzing is an automated software testing technique that involves providing invalid, unexpected, or random data inputs to a program.
+**Fuzzing** is an automated software testing technique that involves providing random data inputs to a program.
 The primary goal is to uncover anomalies, such as crashes, assertion failures, that signify potential vulnerabilities.

 ### Property-based Fuzzing

-Property-based testing involves specifying properties or invariants that your ink! contract should always satisfy.
-In Phink, these properties act as assertions.
+**Property-based testing** involves specifying properties or invariants that your ink! contract should always satisfy.
+In
+Phink, these properties act as assertions.
 Phink uses this approach by allowing developers to define properties directly within ink! smart contracts.
-Such properties are then rigorously tested against varied inputs, ensuring the contract maintains its invariants across all possible data conditions.
+Such properties are then tested against varied inputs, ensuring the contract maintains its invariants across all possible data conditions.

 ### Coverage-guided Fuzzing

-Coverage-guided fuzzing is a fuzzing strategy that focuses on maximizing code coverage during testing.
+**Coverage-guided fuzzing** is a fuzzing strategy that focuses on maximizing code coverage during testing.
 It uses feedback from code execution paths to guide input generation, focusing on unexplored parts of the code.
-Phink instruments smart contracts to track code coverage, optimizing its fuzzing efforts by targeting less examined paths.
-This results in more thorough testing and potentially uncovers hard-to-find vulnerabilities.
+Phink instruments ink! smart contracts to track code coverage, optimizing its fuzzing efforts by targeting less examined paths.

 ## Terminology